anuragsidana/example-android/README.md

 Please use the [issues tracker](https://github.com/hypertrack/example-android/issues) to raise bug reports and feature requests.
 We'd love to see your pull requests - send them in!

 ## Support
-Join our [Slack community](http://slack.hypertrack.com) for instant responses.
+Join our [Slack community](http://slack.hypertrack.com) for instant responses, or interact with our growing [Community](https://community.hypertrack.com).
 You can also email us at help@hypertrack.com.